ekaterina-nikonova/3070-final-project/docs/preliminary-report/3-design.md

 ### 3.3.
 System architecture

 The system workflow consists of several interconnected components.
-First, a large language model (LLM) generates sentences from a pre-defined vocabulary list representing the learner's current knowledge base.
+First, a large language model generates sentences from a pre-defined vocabulary list representing the learner's current knowledge base.
 These sentences are embedded in a vector database to enable semantic retrieval.
-This operation is performed once for a target vocabulary.
+This operation is performed once for target vocabulary.

 When a learner specifies a topic of interest, the system employs Retrieval-Augmented Generation (RAG) to construct coherent texts using only familiar linguistic elements.
 Simultaneously, comprehension questions are generated to assess understanding.